mouad-df/privacy-policy/privacy-policy.md

 Correction: You may request corrections to any inaccuracies in your information.
 Deletion: You can request deletion of your data under certain circumstances.
 Withdrawal of Consent: You can withdraw your consent for data collection by adjusting the permissions on your device.
-To exercise these rights, please contact us at [Your Contact Email].
+To exercise these rights, please contact us at info.apps2impact@gmail.com.

 7. Changes to This Privacy Policy
 We may update our Privacy Policy from time to time.
 Any changes will be posted on this page, and the "Last updated" date will be revised accordingly.